apify/apify-docs/content/academy/api_scraping/graphql_scraping/custom_queries.md

     let appToken = null;

     page.on('response', async (res) => {
-        // grab the token from the request headers const token = res.request().headers()?.['x-app-token'];
+        const token = res.request().headers()?.['x-app-token'];

-        // if there is a token, grab it and close the browser if (token) {
+        if (token) {
             appToken = token;
             await browser.close();